 I’m not sure how this fits in, I need to think about it:

-CCs
+Further, evidence from studies in the southeast suggests that herbicides applied later in the season or with residual action were most effective at weed control in tandem with CCs (Norsworthy et al. 2016; Wiggins et al. 2014; Montgomery et al. 2018).

 3.4 Tradeoffs in managing weeds and cash crop yields